GroupProject2020/Ovito/doc/python/introduction/running.rst

 Number of parallel threads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OVITO uses all available processor cores on a machine to perform computations by default.
-To restrict OVITO to a certain number of parallel threads, use the :command:`-nt` command line parameter, e.g. :command:`ovitos -nt 1 myscript.py`.
+OVITO uses all available processor cores on a machine by default to perform computations.
+To restrict OVITO to a certain number of parallel threads, use the :command:`--nthreads` command line parameter, e.g. :command:`ovitos --nthreads 1 myscript.py`.

 Third-party Python modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^